Xavi tells Barcelona to re-sign Neymar over deals for Aubameyang or Mane | Goal.com

 Although Neymar has failed, thus far, in his question to win the Ballon d’Or or to lead the Parisian side to the Champions League – though they remain active in the 2019-20 edition after beating Dortmund in the last 16 – Xavi still sees the 28-year-old, who scored 13 goals and assisted six more in the aborted Ligue 1 campaign, as their ideal addition.

 “Football-wise, he is among the three or five best in the world,” he said in quotes carried by Metro.
 “I hope that he returns to Barcelona.
-He was his teammate.
 He would add a lot.
 A positive character.
 It would be an extraordinary signing to become a difference-maker.”

 Meanwhile, he does not think that Arsenal’s Aubameyang or Liverpool’s Mane would be as effective playing for Barcelona as they have not shown the same aptitude in terms of being able to break down packed defences, the type of which the Catalans are asked to dismantle on a regular basis.